 Medication-assisted treatment (MAT) is a method of treating substance use disorders that involves a combination of medications and talk therapy.
-Our South Florida MAT programs are suited to help those in need of additional assistance with the recovery process.
-For many who struggle with addiction to drugs or alcohol, MAT provides an option that gives them the edge they need to stay sober.
+Our MAT programs in Florida are suited to help those in need of additional assistance with the recovery process.
+For many who need detox, MAT provides an option that gives them the edge they need to stay sober.

 How Medication-Assisted Treatment Works